 1) WP MalWatch – This plugin can be set to scan your WordPress site each night and if it finds new htaccess files, hidden files or new php files it can give you early warning about your site being hacked, this will enable you to locate malicious files quickly and fix your site, this would be used in conjunction with your normal site backups and would be of enormous help in getting your site back up and running quickly after a hackers attack, obviously you would still need to investigate how they managed to get into your site and try and close the loophole but still this plugin is of great help in fixing whatever they did to your site.

-I hope this list gives some people help and inspiration, if you need help with the settings on any of the plugins i have listed then feel free to write a comment asking for advice and i'll get back to you quickly.
+I hope this WordPress plugin list gives some people help and inspiration, if you need help with the settings on any of the plugins i have listed you can find great advice at the wordpress forums.